Apartment Buzzer: Your Complete Buyer’s Guide for 2026

 If you live in a building with an apartment buzzer system, your in-unit device is probably mounted on the wall by your front door.
 When a visitor calls you, you’ll hear a buzzing sound from the device.

 To speak with the visitor or ask who is there, press and hold the talk button (if your device has one).
 Some systems require you to hold a listen button to hear the visitor’s reply.
-If you want to open the door for the guest, just press the door release button to unlock the door for a short period.
+If you want to open the door for the guest, press the door release button to unlock it for a short period.
 Most buzzer systems alert guests when the door has been unlocked with a buzzing sound.

 Apartment buzzers eliminate two pain points for residents and guests: